ckeditor/ckeditor5/docs/framework/guides/deep-dive/localization.md

 } );
 ```

-If you add a new language, remember to set the `getPluralForm` function which should return a number (or a Boolean for languages with simple plural rules like English) that indicates which form should be used for which value.
+If you add a new language, remember to set the `getPluralForm` function which should return a number (or a Boolean for languages with simple plural rules like English) that indicates which form should be used for the given value.

 ### Creating `.po` files